 A crawl rate is the number of URLs Googlebot will crawl on a website within a visit.
 Crawl rate optimization is centered around guiding the search engine bots to crawl your website’s most important pages.

 Crawl rate is determined by two factors:

 - Crawl Capacity Limit: How much time a bot will spend crawling your site without overwhelming your server.
 The capacity can be affected by a few things: The health of your site, your personal settings, and the hosts’ crawling limits.
-The quicker your site responds the more crawlers will be used to crawl your site, the slower your connection, the less crawlers will crawl.
+Because Googlebot is designed not to overload a website, if it detects that it is impacting the site’s performance it will stop its work.
 Website owners also have the ability to control how much they would like to decrease crawling on their site (increasing is an option, however not guaranteed).

-- Crawl Demand/Crawl Scheduling: Which URLs are worth recrawling the most, based on popularity and how often the site is being updated.
+- Crawl Demand/Crawl Scheduling: Which URLs are worth recrawling the most, based on popularity and how often that page is being updated.

 Eliminate duplicate content

 This is often a byproduct of thin content, product variations, and too many category pages.
 Again, canonicals are your friend — identify that single source of information.
 Consolidate duplicate content, so that crawlers are focusing on crawling unique content rather than a bunch of copies.

 Keep your sitemap up to date